 White Nights Russian watercolor art supply review, lightfast testing results, color chart swatch and painting demo videos.
-This page also covers Yarka St. Petersburg (the "36 Ultimate full pan set" is the professional quality USA import version from the Jack Richeson company) as well as the new color additions in late 2019 including pastels and metallic colors along with 10 new colors added in 2020.
+This page also covers Yarka St. Petersburg (a set noted "36 ultimate full pan set" is the professional quality USA import version from the Jack Richeson company, not to be confused with general "Yarka" brand student paints which come in trays similar to prang/crayola).

 The colors released in early 2019 were some of my very favorite from this brand.
 They added mostly highly lightfast single pigment paints.
 They include Venice Purple (365) Geranium Red (364) May Green (745) Cobalt Azure Blue (532) Cobalt Turquoise (531) Orange (315) Naples Orange (254) Aureolin (253) Naples Yellow Light (219):

 These colors mix cleanly, with limitations only added by my desire to play with these colors independently as a mini-set.
 Because there was no magenta/cool red, the 9 new colors have some mixture limits if they were the only ones you have.
 I find them to be a beautiful addition to their 36 color pan sets, completing some missing colors like Cobalt Turquoise (teal) and Venetian Purple (perylene maroon).
 These two colors in particular make lovely neutral mixes ranging from dusty purple to cool blue-gray:

 This next video covers the difference between the White Nights Russian Labeled 36 pan set and the Yarka St. Petersburg "Ultimate" set (found on Dick Blick or Amazon for USA sales).
 Please note they are the exact same paints, not to be confused with the student grade "Yarka" sets that come in a different style of tray.